nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 [sorbet-fast]: https://blog.nelhage.com/post/why-sorbet-is-fast/#local-only-inference
 [clever]: https://www.hillelwayne.com/post/cleverness/

+### Serialization formats

+It's hard to find a more efficient serialization format than "just copy your in-memory `structs` directly to disk"; virtually no code is required and there's close to zero serialization cost to save or load data.

+However, this results in a brittle system -- even adding a new field requires rewriting data or some other special handling.
+And sharing data between machines with different endians or word sizes becomes a challenge.

+On the flip side, writing all of your data as JSON or some similar generic container creates endless flexibility for adding new fields or for new modules to communicate with each other without impacting existing code, but at the cost of substantial overhead on the wire and in CPU work serializing and deserializing data streams.

 ### Distributed systems

 One of my favorite systems papers ever is the [COST][cost] paper, which examples a number of big-data platforms, and observes that many of them have the desirable property of scaling (near-)linearly with available hardware, but do so at the cost of being *ludicrously* less efficient than a tuned single-threaded implementation.

-This is a common tradeoff in my experience.
+I've found this to be a common tradeoff.
 Distributed computation frameworks are flexible and resilient in the sense of being able to handle near-arbitrary workloads by scaling up.
 They can handle someone deploying inefficient code by scaling out, and handle hardware failures transparently.
 Need to process more data?
 Just add more hardware (often transparently, using some sort of autoscaling).

 On the flip side, carefully-coded single-node solutions will tend to be faster (sometimes 10-100x faster!), but are much more brittle: If the dataset no longer fits on one node, or if you need to peform a 10x more expensive analysis, or if a new engineer on the team unwittingly commits slow code inside a tight inner loop, the entire system may fall over or fail to perform its job.